marksmccann/boost-js-modal/README.md

 instance.isOpen();
 ```
 ### lastOpenedBy
 The element last triggered to open this modal.
+After the modal is closed, this value returns to `null`.
 ```javascript
 instance.lastOpenedBy;
 ```